-People are a product of their environment; to a great extent, where and how you grow up shapes what you become.
+People are a product of their environment; where and how you grow up shapes what you become.
 The same is true for boxers and how they box.
-Cuban pugilists favour a style that emphasizes fundamentals, with sharp counterpunching and precise footwork; think of a master technician like Guillermo Rigondeaux.
-Conversely, Mexican fighters are known for their aggression and suffocating pressure, for demonstrating their machismo, never quitting or surrendering.
+Cuban pugilists emphasize fundamentals, with sharp counter-punching and precise footwork; think of a master technician like Guillermo Rigondeaux.
+Conversely, Mexican fighters are known for their aggression and suffocating pressure.
 We might look to Julio Cesar Chavez Sr. as a prime example; he was the ultimate pressure fighter, breaking his opponents down with his relentless attack.

-Boxers from Philadelphia are also known to have a unique style, one that is a hybrid of the scientific and the ferocious.
-While they possess undeniable skills, including the handspeed and footwork to stage masterful boxing clinics, at the same time, they pride themselves on their fighting spirit, their willingness to exchange heavy shots to prove their toughness.
+Boxers from Philadelphia are also known to have a unique style, a hybrid of the scientific and the ferocious.
+While they possess undeniable skills, including the hand speed and footwork to stage masterful boxing clinics, they also pride themselves on their fighting spirit, their willingness to exchange heavy shots to prove their toughness.
 When it comes to the quintessential Philly fighter, one need look no further than Meldrick Taylor, who gave a prime Chavez one of his toughest battles and who also gave his own take on what defines a boxer from “The City Of Brotherly Love.”

 “A Philadelphia fighter,” said Taylor, “is basically [one with] a lot of heart, a lot of desire, [and who] comes to fight every minute of every round.”

 Ivan “Mighty” Robinson, who grew up just a few blocks from Taylor’s home in Philadelphia, fulfills that definition as well as anyone.
 After a solid amateur career, he worked his way up the lightweight ranks, earning a title shot against IBF champion Philip Holiday in South Africa.
-He dropped a 12 round decision and then suffered a stunning upset to unheralded Israel Cardona, but after those back-to-back defeats, Robinson regrouped and put together enough wins to earn a chance against Sugar Shane Mosley.
-However, he suffered a cut in training, thus derailing that big-time opportunity.
-But Ivan’s loss was boxing’s gain.
-The end result was that instead of Mosley vs Robinson, boxing fans got Gatti vs Robinson.
-And a war for the ages.
+He dropped a twelve round decision and then suffered a stunning upset to unheralded Israel Cardona, but after those back-to-back defeats, Robinson regrouped and put together enough wins to earn a chance against Sugar Shane Mosley before Shane suffered a cut in training, thus derailing that big-time opportunity.
+But Ivan’s loss was boxing’s gain, a blessing in disguise for Robinson and fight fans.
+Because the end result was that instead of Mosley vs Robinson, we got Gatti vs Robinson.
+And a battle for the ages.

 By that point, Arturo “Thunder” Gatti’s name was already engraved in boxing lore.
 His boxing skills were on display when he outpointed Tracy Harris Patterson to win a junior lightweight title, but he also demonstrated his grit and warrior spirit on multiple occasions, taking tremendous punishment before coming back to score brutal stoppages of Wilson Rodriguez and Gabriel Ruelas.
 Having abandoned his world title to campaign as a lightweight, Gatti, who hailed from Montreal, was nonetheless, in terms of his heart and will to win, a “Philly fighter.”
 Thus, serious boxing people knew that a Gatti vs Robinson showdown at the Boardwalk Hall in Atlantic City meant fistic fireworks, a forecast proven correct moments after the opening bell.